Yimyl/Java/README.md

 # Java
 My way to learn it
-I try now.